 My mission here at First Name Cruz is simple.

-It has done so much for me since I immersed myself in the world of personal development and it is my duty to share it with many people as possible.
+It has done so much for me since I immersed myself in the world of personal development and it is my duty to share it with as many people as possible.

 Everything written in my blog comes from my time of diving deep into personal development and the many lessons learned from my personal experience.